By Alex Musetti & Mike Paleo

 Each local industrial market is unique and experiencing the pandemic in different ways.
 The experienced brokers at Hughes Marino are your strategic partners during this period when tenants’ interests and plans are more important than ever.
 They are actively working with hundreds of industrial users in each region to reveal off-market opportunities and protect client interests with confidence.

-Mike Paleo is a senior vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
-Contact Mike at 1-844-662-6635 or email@example.com to learn more.
+Mike Paleo is a senior vice president of Hughes Marino, a global corporate real estate advisory firm that exclusively represents tenants and buyers.
+Contact Mike at 1-844-662-6635 or firstname.lastname@example.org to learn more.